ShahnurIslam/shanislam.com/content/haskell.md

 tags: [haskell]
 ---

-Structure of a main script with let and do.
+Structure of a main script with let and do syntax.
 Save in a script e.g. example.hs

 ```haskell
 main :: IO ()